RESOStandards/reso-certification-help/docs/providers.md

 <br />

--   **Advertised**: Fields and lookups detected in the server metadata during testing.  <br />
+-   **Advertised:** Fields and lookups detected in the server metadata during testing<br />
--   **Available**: Fields and lookups found in actual data payloads during sampling.
+-   **Available:** Fields and lookups found in actual data payloads during sampling

 <br />

 The  **Availability Threshold** slider allows you to filter field and lookup counts based on how frequently data is populated during sampling.

 By default, the slider includes all fields and lookups with availability greater than zero.